sggmadax/XGitHubPages/README.md

 # XGitHubPages

-To Sneak a look of GitHub Pages, I created the repo.
+To sneak a look at GitHub Pages, I created the repo.